mischamol/MoodeAudio-1.83-LCD/README.md

 # MoodeAudio Metadata on Waveshare 1.83-inch LCD
 Script for displaying coverart from MoodeAudio on Waveshare 1.83 inch lcd screen.
-This script uses the library files and fonts that came with the Waveshare example (included in the `lib` folder)<br>
+Currently the script supports metadata from local files, radio streams, Spotify and Airplay.
+This script uses the library files and fonts that came with the Waveshare example (included in the `lib` folder)<br>.

 https://www.waveshare.com/wiki/1.83inch_LCD_Module